comses-education/github-starter-course/README.md

 ### Objectives

-- develop a clear conceptual model that answers *What are version control systems and why should I use them?
+- develop a clear conceptual model for *What are version control systems and why should I use them?
 What is Git and how do I use it?*
-- become more familiar with the GitHub web interface to edit files, clone and fork repositories, manage branches and pull requests
+- gain familiarity with the GitHub web interface: edit files, clone and fork repositories, manage branches and pull requests, and resolve merge conflicts
-- practice simple git workflows and become more familiar with git GUI clients e.g. [GitHub Desktop](https://desktop.github.com) or Integrated Development Environments (IDEs) like [VS Code](https://code.visualstudio.com) | [Atom](https://atom.io/) to interact with your local and remote Git repositories
+- practice basic git workflows - this particular course focuses on GUI clients like [GitHub Desktop](https://desktop.github.com) or integrated development environments like [VS Code](https://code.visualstudio.com) or [Atom](https://atom.io/) to interact with your local and remote Git repositories

-If these are too simple for you, great!
-We also have [links to more advanced resources](#additional-resources-) that we've found useful over the years. 🚀
+We also maintain a [list of additional resources](#additional-resources-) that we've found useful over the years - please feel free to edit / update these! 🚀

 ## :octocat: Git and GitHub

 Git is a **distributed Version Control System (VCS)**.

-A **version control system** is a software tool that helps you track changes to a set of files.
-These can be any kinds of files: images, movies, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, Word documents, PDFs, etc.
+A **version control system** is a software tool that helps you **track changes to a set of files**.
+These can be any kinds of files: cat pictures, movies, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, tarballs, Word documents, PDFs, etc.

-First, you tell the version control system which files you want to keep track of: for example, a NetLogo model, `boids.nlogo` and a `README.md` file describing and documenting it.
+To get started, you've got to tell the version control system which files you want to keep track of: let's say the NetLogo model, `boids.nlogo` and a `README.md` file that describes and documents the model.
 This is the _initial_ version of your files.
-Whenever you make subsequent changes to your tracked file(s), you can then tell the version control system, _"Hey!
-Keep track of the current state of this file now."_ and it will efficiently store the difference between the current state of the file and state of the file the last time you asked the version control system, _"Hey!
-Keep track of the current state of this file."_ which could be the _initial_ version or some subsequent version.
-For simplicity we can think of it as v1, v2, v3, v4, etc.
+Whenever you make subsequent changes to your tracked file(s), you tell the version control system, _"Hey!
+Keep track of the current state of this file now."_ and it will efficiently store the difference between the current state of the file and the previous state of the file from the last time you told the version control system, _"Hey!
+Keep track of the current state of this file."_.
+This previous state could be the _initial_ version or any subsequent version.
+For simplicity you can think of it as v1, v2, v3, v4, etc.

 Most of the time we want to keep track of **plain-text files** in version control systems, like source code, configuration files and scripts.
-It's also OK to store binary formats in Git as well like images, zipfiles, or other binary data.
+It's also OK to store binary files in Git as well like images, zipfiles, or any other files containing binary (i.e., non plain-text) data.

 However, **you should avoid** putting *generated* files into Git like compiled executables (e.g. Windows .exe, macOS application bundles, Linux ELF executables), compiled C object files or Java .class files.
 These files are *derivatives* and change when their source material changes.
 They also tend to stop working as the host operating system or language runtimes and dependencies evolve.
 Instead, we recommend that you only put *source material* into Git, the things used to **create** the derivative.
 Put the **recipe** into Git, not the **cake**!
-So, instead of committing the 10 TBs of raw data you generated to create a hauntingly evocative figure for your publication, you should commit the code, documentation, and permanent identifiers / references to the related research objects you used to generate that data and hauntingly evocative figure.
-You probably **should include the figures though** - even though they are generated, it's always a good idea to have a succinct visual reference for what your model does.
+So, instead of committing the 10 TBs of raw data you generated to create a hauntingly evocative figure for your publication, commit the code, documentation, and permanent identifiers / references to the related research objects used to generate that data + figure.
+You probably **should include the figures if they are not too large** - even though they are generated, it's always a good idea to have a succinct visual reference for what your model does.

 _NOTE: handling large-scale, multi-dimensional ABM data outputs is an ongoing challenge, best left to data repositories like Figshare, the Open Science Framework, Dataverse, etc., **not** source code repositories like Git or the CoMSES Model Library!_

-For a set of domain specific repositories and guidance from Nature Scientific Data, please see https://www.nature.com/sdata/policies/repositories
+For more information on domain specific repositories and guidance from Nature Scientific Data, please see https://www.nature.com/sdata/policies/repositories

 ### Why do we need version control systems?